-Top-dressing is the process of adding specific materials, such as loam, sand and organic matter, to the lawn surface.
+Top-dressing is the process of adding a fine layer of specific materials, such as loam, sand, soil and organic matter, to the lawn surface.
 This has a number of benefits but is mainly used to get the soil into its best growing conditions, to treat irregularities and improve the texture of difficult soils.

 Like everything else with lawn care this has to be done correctly to be effective and there is a specific procedure you should follow.

 - It helps to deal with thatch.
 Because the top-dressing covers the thatch it helps the grass become denser and re-root, it also dilutes the thatch layer, which helps with the natural breakdown of the thatch.

 - It improves and maintains the lawn quality, with the addition of essential nutrients it helps to build lawn root structure and healthy growth.

 - It improves drainage.
 If your lawn is susceptible to water-logging then adding a sand based top-dressing with help with the drainage and reduce excess water on the lawn surface.